joelouthan/theologic.us/content/posts/prayers/2020-08-30-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

+Isaiah 60:10-14
+Foreigners shall build up your walls, and their kings shall minister to you;
+for in my wrath I struck you,
+but in my favor I have had mercy on you.
+Your gates shall be open continually;
+day and night they shall not be shut, that people may bring to you the wealth of the nations, with their kings led in procession.
+For the nation and kingdom
+that will not serve you shall perish;
+those nations shall be utterly laid waste.
+The glory of Lebanon shall come to you, the cypress, the plane, and the pine, to beautify the place of my sanctuary, and I will make the place of my feet glorious.
+The sons of those who afflicted you shall come bending low to you, and all who despised you shall bow down at your feet;
+they shall call you the City of the LORD, the Zion of the Holy One of Israel.

 ## Those who have left church in Norman